raspberrypi/linux/Documentation/admin-guide/README.rst

   Linux is easily portable to most general-purpose 32- or 64-bit architectures as long as they have a paged memory management unit (PMMU) and a port of the GNU C compiler (gcc) (part of The GNU Compiler Collection, GCC).
-Linux has also been ported to a number of architectures without a PMMU, although functionality is then obviously somewhat limited.
+Linux has also been ported to several architectures without a PMMU, although functionality is then obviously somewhat limited.
   Linux has also been ported to itself.
 You can now run the kernel as a userspace application - this is called UserMode Linux (UML).